 There are numerous options when it comes to doing taxes.
 I still remember being in high school and filling out the 1040 EZ form.
 It was one page and involved basic math.
-I took my W-2 and wrote down the appropriate numbers and was done in less than 30 minutes.
-You may not find yourself in this situation, but is still possible for a select few though you do need to print the forms off of the IRS website.
+I took my W-2 and wrote down the appropriate numbers.
+I was done in less than 30 minutes.
+You may not find yourself in this situation but it is still possible for a select few.
+You do need to print the forms off of the IRS website.
 These days the more popular ways to take care of taxes are through using tax preparation software such as

 Don’t Be Afraid to File Your Own Tax Return